-Canon 5D Mark IV versus Nikon D1
+Canon 5D Mark IV vs Nikon D1

 The Canon EOS 5D Mark IV and the Nikon D1 are two professional cameras that were revealed to the public, respectively, in August 2016 and June 1999.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark IV) and an APS-C (D1) sensor.
-The Canon has a resolution of 30.1 megapixel, whereas the Nikon provides 2.6 MP.
+The Canon has a resolution of 30.1 megapixels, whereas the Nikon provides 2.6 MP.